-Tom Butler, Head of Missions at the Message Trust, who will outline his work with young people in mission.
-Tom has 10 years’ experience as a youth pastor and is developing the trust’s mission teams, reaching and discipling young people.
+Jamie Sewell of Message Trust, who will outline his work with young people in mission.
+Jamie has many years’ experience as a youth pastor and is developing the trust’s mission teams, reaching and discipling young people.

-Youth for Christ’s Laura Hancock, who will explore current youth culture in relation to the local church.
+Laura Hancock of Youth for Christ, who will explore current youth culture in relation to the local church.

 CRE’s Youth Zone comes at a time when new figures show one young person in six self identifies as a practising Christian.
 The statistics show that 13 per cent of 11 to 18-year-olds say they are regular churchgoers and more than one in five (21 per cent) describe themselves as active followers of Jesus.

 The study, commissioned by the HOPE Revolution partnership and carried out by ComRes, suggests that a commitment to Christianity is much higher among young people than previously thought.
 Another study, Youth for Christ’s Gen Z: Rethinking Culture research, showed similar results, suggesting that a surprisingly high number of young people still describe themselves as Christian.

 ‘We will look in depth at the results of our survey and take time to explore what it means for local churches in their attempts to engage with current youth culture,’ said YFC’s Laura Hancock, who will also lead the zone.
 ‘We will consider how best to take the good news of Jesus to a fresh generation of young people.’